zyradyl-moe/archive.zyradyl.moe/_posts/2018-11-28-ThothBackup-Part-1.md

 Thankfully, there are many other software suites that are both cross platform and useful for this task.
 We ended up going with [SyncThing][2].
-SyncThing is an open-source (MPL2, which is a permissive form of copyleft) syncronization library that is cross-platform and written in Go.
+SyncThing is an open-source (MPL2, which is a permissive form of copyleft) synchronization library that is cross-platform and written in Go.
 I'm a huge fan of Go even though I don't actually write it myself, as it is a fantastic language for exactly this type of thing.
 Even better, SyncThing comes with easy to use and